Family argument over scratched car leads to deadly stabbing in New Jersey

-Clarisa Price came running after she heard her uncle, Samuel Hannah, had stabbed her other uncle, Calvin Scott, over a scratch on Scott's car.
+Clarisa Price came running after she heard her uncle, Samuel Hannah, had stabbed her soon-to-be uncle, Calvin Scott, over a scratch on Scott's car.

 "Unfortunately, they were in an altercation," she said.
 "It was over whether or not my aunt's fiancé's car had been scratched by my uncle, and it wasn't."